oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/mem_channels/README.md

 and `mem_channels_no_interleaving.prj` directories.
 Open the reports in any of Chrome*, Firefox*, Edge*, or Internet Explorer*.
 In the "Summary" tab, locate the "Quartus Fitter Resource Utilization Summary" entry and expand it to see a table showing the FPGA resources that were allocated for the design.
-Notice tha when interleaving is disabled the FPGA resources required are significantly lower than the case where interleaving is enabled.
+Notice that when burst-interleaving is disabled, the FPGA resources required are significantly lower than the case where burst-interleaving is enabled.

 ## Running the Sample